Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sudo apt-get install php-intl php-imagick php-imap php-mcrypt php-memcache php7.0-ps php-pspell php-recode php-snmp php7.0-sqlite php-tidy php7.0-xsl
 ```

-Notice: the GENI node is initiated with an Ubuntu operation system by default.
-If you choose other operation systems rather the default operation system, there might be a warning message showing you it may fail to initiate the GENI nodes.
+**_Notice: the GENI node is initiated with an Ubuntu operation system by default.
+If you choose other operation systems rather the default one, there might be a warning message showing that it may fail to initiate the GENI nodes._**

 ### Write a simple PHP website